 - Body Surface Area

-- Average weight of breast tissue removed
+- The average weight of breast tissue removed

 Insurance companies countrywide use this scale in the process of pre-authorization for this procedure.
-Falling below the 22nd percentile deems the procedure to be cosmetic, falling above considers the procedure to be medically necessary.
+Falling below the 22nd percentile deems the procedure to be cosmetic, and falling above considers the procedure to be medically necessary.

 Preparation for a Breast Reduction

-At The Naderi Center we believe the success of your breast reduction surgery can be improved with proper preparation.
-We go above and beyond to make sure that our patients are medically, emotionally and physically ready for surgery.
+At The Naderi Center, we believe the success of your breast reduction surgery can be improved with proper preparation.
+We go above and beyond to make sure that our patients are medically, emotionally, and physically ready for surgery.

 Scheduling a mammogram prior to your breast reduction